YugAjmera/navros_pkg/README.md

 ### Autonomous Navigation
 Run amcl.launch :

-Replace the `name_of_map` with the name of the map you saved in the previous step.
+Replace `name_of_map` with the map name you saved in the previous step.
 ```

 roslaunch navros_pkg amcl.launch map:='name_of_map'